TheCharlesChristy/BankingApp/README.md

     - **Server**: Directory containing the server related code
     - **Client**: Directory containing the client related code
 - **lib**: Directory containing the libraries used in the program
+- **tests**: Directory containing the tests for the program, this is because I use Test Driven Development
 - **run-scripts**: Directory containing the scripts to run the program

 ### Program Structure